pachterlab/gget/docs/src/en/elm.md

 **Flags**
 `-u` `--uniprot`
-Set to True if `sequence` is a Uniprot ID instead of an amino acid sequence.
+Set to True if `sequence` is a Uniprot Acc instead of an amino acid sequence.

 `-e` `--expand`
 Expand the information returned in the regex data frame to include the protein names, organisms, and references that the motif was orignally validated on.